berettavexee/thirsty/README.md

 #### 4. Progress Bar
 - During the download process, the script shows a progress bar (using the `rich` library) so you can track the download status in real-time.

+#### 5. Bounding Box split
+- The Overpass API does not allow queries on very large areas or returning very long lists of results.
+Areas that are too large are recursively divided into sub-areas.
+- Only sub-areas through which the route passes are requested via the overpass API.
+- The initial search area (Bounding Box) has been expanded to take into account the search radius.
+Important if you want to set up large search radius.

+#### 6. KD tree
+- A KD Tree is used to quickly find the nearest neighbor before calculating the distance between a POI and the route.
+This is an important optimization for long routes.

 ## ️ Development

 ### Requirements